iricigor/GitActionsTest2/Sample.md

 ## Section 1

-First text in section one.
+Edited first text in section one from ConfTest branch.

 ## Section 2

-Second text goes into section two.
+Edited second text goes into section two from ConfTest branch.

 ## Section 3